Bakhtior Kalandarov

-Bakhtior Kalandarov (born 14 June 1992) is a Tajik professional footballer who plays as a defender for Ravshan Kulob in the Tajik League.
+Bakhtior Kalandarov (born 14 June 1992) is a Tajik professional footballer who plays as a defender for Regar-TadAZ in the Tajik League.

 Career

 Club

 On 25 July 2019, FC Istiklol released Kalandarov by mutual consent.

 Aizawl

 On 23 February 2022, Kalandarov made his move to India and signed with I-League club Aizawl on a season-long deal.

 He made his debut for the club, on 8 March 2022, against Rajasthan United, which ended in a 1–0 defeat.

 International

 Kalandarov made his senior team debut on 2 October 2018 against Nepal in their 2–0 win.